Lumbar Herniated DiscSkip to the navigation

 - Heat or ice, exercise, and other steps at home to help with pain and make your back stronger.
 For more information, see Home Treatment.

 - Physical therapy.
 For more information, see Other Treatment.

 - Pain medicine.
 For more information, see Medications.

-Surgery is eventually done for about 1 out of 10 people.
-It can be a good choice for people who have nerve damage that is getting worse or pain that hasn't improved after at least 4 weeks of nonsurgical treatment.
-1 For more information, see Surgery.
+Surgery can be a good choice for people who have nerve damage that is getting worse or pain that hasn't improved after several weeks of nonsurgical treatment. footnote 1 For more information, see Surgery.